-Instead of teaching letters in any special, prescribed order, focus on those that are used most often and in order of importance for your child.
+Instead of teaching letters in any special, prescribed order, focus on those that are used most often and in order of importance for your children.

 They typically want to know about the letters:

-- environmental print (like on STOP or WALK signs)
+- In environmental print (like on STOP or WALK signs).

-- and even outstanding words from a favourite storybook
+- In outstanding words from a favourite storybook.